 4. Features a detachable, easily washable interior liner Outfitted with snaps for aftermarket shield.

 2. The EPS liner does not

-Factors to consider while wearing an open-faced helmet Wear a DOT certified helmet
+Factors to consider while wearing an open face helmet Wear a DOT certified helmet

 Even if the state you live in does not have any helmet law, we highly recommend wearing a helmet that has a DOT certification.

-This means it comes certified from the Department of Transportation and offers the best protection in case of a mishap.
+This means it comes certified by the Department of Transportation and offers the best protection in case of a mishap.

 Wear one that fits you perfectly